Continuous Deployment With Heroku, Docker, And Github Actions

 Lets commit our code to our local git repository and test our project locally by building out docker image and spinning up a container.
 After that we will setup a heroku project and github repository with github actions to enable continuous deployment.
 Run the following commands

-• you will also see the logs of the application in the terminal where you ran the docker run command you can stop the container by pressing CTRL + C
+in the browser - you will also see the logs of the application in the terminal where you ran the

 Now we have created a docker image and successfully tested it by running a container.
 Now we will deploy this project to heroku and then setup a remote github repository for github actions